Make your own personalized Disney shirts that are totally unique and cheap! A roundup of cute Disney shirt ideas and free Disney SVG files.

 FREE Disney SVG Files

 I am going on a girl’s trip to Disneyland soon so I have been working on new Disney cut files.
-I have a few in my Freebies for my Subscriber section (sign up for email here!) but I also wanted to give you another digital download to get you making Disney shirts!
+I have a few more Disney inspired SVG files in my Freebies for my Subscriber section (sign up for email here!) for instant download but I also wanted to give you another digital download to get you making Disney shirts!

 The free file will download as a zipped file.
 Just extract the files and use the file type you want depending on if you have a Cricut or Silhouette machine.
 SVG (chrome) for Cricut Design Space!